By Roxanne Squires

 Q: How can they be more pro-active in addressing safety threats to their facility?

 Haak: Healthcare facility IT teams should implement IoT-based cybersecurity solutions to prevent attacks on technology that holds sensitive patient data.
+If the IT teams are qualified to implement efficient cybersecurity measures then they should go to a company like Scarlett Cybersecurity.
 As part of this, it is vital to incorporate the use of authentication and encryption to protect communications between mobile devices, controllers and workstations.
 In addition, system manufacturers need to provide training to the application developers to ensure that clients are complying with regulations such as HIPAA.
 Facility managers must incorporate threat modeling, secure code practices, extensive testing and more to ensure that their teams are following security regulations.

 In addition, equipment manufacturers must provide security personnel with full documentation and instructions to ensure that they are deploying and maintaining their equipment efficiently, securely and effectively.
 Many facility managers are also dedicating specific staff to cybersecurity teams to help provide installation services, maintenance and ongoing support with incidents or vulnerabilities in the face of a constantly evolving threat.